rishabh-os/moniz/README.md

 - [x] Make app restart on data import - made it close instead
 - [ ] Add images somehow using rust to use JPEGXL - maybe use Supabase
 - [ ] Rewrite LineGraph as it lags with a lot of transactions
+- [ ] Rewrite money to be represented as int instead of double